robertcedwards/juice-docs/docs/dev/api/v3/contracts/or-payment-terminals/or-abstract/jbpayoutredemptionpaymentterminal/write/-_pay.md

     // Keep a reference to the funding cycle during which the payment is being made.
     JBFundingCycle memory _fundingCycle;

-    // Scoped section prevents stack too deep. `_delegate` and `_tokenCount` only used within scope.
+    // Scoped section prevents stack too deep. `_delegateAllocations` and `_tokenCount` only used within scope.
     { ... }
     ```

-    1. Keep references to the delegate and token count that'll be returned from the subsequent function.
+    1. Keep references to the delegate allocations and token count that'll be returned from the subsequent function.

         ```
-        IJBPayDelegate _delegate;
+        JBPayDelegateAllocation[] memory _delegateAllocations;
         uint256 _tokenCount;
         ```